antoniotorone/GiorgioDiFrancesco-photography/README.md

-A personal diary freelance photographer website where the main purpose is to show himself, be known to the users and also show the jobs, the skills by images, the style, the personal idea about photography in general of the webiste owner and freelance where the owner provides services with his skills for the users.
+A personal diary freelance photographer website where the main purpose is to show himself, be known to the users and also show the jobs, the skills by images, the style, the personal idea about photography in general of the website owner and freelance where the owner provides services with his skills for the users.
 Is responsible for all devices and the website on the mobile devices reflects all contents that are on the large screen devices not omitting any content.

 <h2 align="center"><img respnsive website></h2>